 Site area: 1900m2

+Description

-Description: The site consists of residential flats, situated directly to the rear of and above Finchley Road retail and office units and immediately to the west of Hampstead Gate.
+The site consists of residential flats, situated directly to the rear of and above Finchley Road retail and office units and immediately to the west of Hampstead Gate.
 The flats are accessed via a seedy alleyway, which suffers from antisocial behaviour and (in May 2016) rat infestation.
 A further entrance exists from Frognal, which is shared with the Hampstead Gate office development.
 Each unit has its own entrance fronting onto the alleyway.
-The accommodation is unlikely to conform to London Plan standards.
+The accommodation is unlikely to provide accommodation of an acceptable standard.

-Amount of development: c.36 units
+Amount of development: c.36 units in total.

-Opportunity: The apartments are in need of refurbishment.
-This can be achieved without affecting the Finchley Road facades.
+Opportunity The apartments are in need of refurbishment.
+This can be achieved without affecting the Finchley Road facades through the addition of comprehensive rear extensions with active rear frontages.
 The very convenient location means that the refurbished apartments would become highly desirable accommodation, for older people, young people and key workers alike.

-Constraints: The accommodation has a variety of private owners and is not currently deliverable or available for redevelopment.

-Conclusion: The site is suitable for redevelopment, but there is no indication that it is available currently or in the short to medium term.
-If the site were to become available in the future, either as a whole or in part, the Neighbourhood Plan would support any development that adheres to the Redington Frognal Design Code.
+Constraints The accommodation has a variety of private owners and is not currently deliverable or available for redevelopment.
+Conclusion The site is suitable for redevelopment, but there is no indication that it is available currently or in the short to medium term.
+If the site were to become available in the future, either as a whole or in part, the Neighbourhood Forum would support any development that is informed by the Redington Frognal Neighbourhood Plan policies.
 This must include the retention of the entire Finchley Road façade, which is included on Camden's Local List.

-Site reference RF 8: 282-284 Finchley Road

-Address: 282-284 Finchley Road, London NW3 7AD
+Site reference RF 8: 282-284 Finchley Road Address: 282-284 Finchley Road, London NW3 7AD Photo DS 19: 282-284 Finchley Road Aerial View

-Photo DS 19: 282-284 Finchley Road Aerial View
+Photo DS 20: 282-284 Finchley Road Streetscape

 Site area: 360 m2

+Description

-Description: The site accommodates a pair of two-storey semi-detached houses, two garages and off-street parking.
+The site accommodates a pair of two-storey semi-detached houses, two garages and off-street parking.
 To the north of the site are buildings of four storeys high, at Studholme Court, and a five-storey Edwardian mansion block is immediately to the south.

 If the sites were to become available they could be re-developed more intensively, to a height of 4-5 storeys, but retaining gaps on both sides, to provide views to rear garden trees, and soft-surfaced front and rear gardens with hedges.
-Any replacement building must conform to the Redington Frognal Design Code.
+Any replacement building must conform to the Redington Frognal BD and BGI policies.

 Amount of development: c.
 12 units

+Opportunity

-Opportunity: A new four to five-storey building of twelve units would be more in keeping with the height of other buildings lining Finchley Road and could present a highly desirable development, as at 38 Heath Drive.
+A new four to five-storey building of twelve units would be more in keeping with the height of other buildings lining Finchley Road and could present a highly desirable development, as at 38 Heath Drive.

+Constraints

-Constraints: Both houses are privately owned, by different owners.
-It is possible that, if offers were made, the owners might be pleased to sell.
+Both houses are privately owned, by different owners.

+Conclusion

-Conclusion: The site is suitable for redevelopment, but there is no indication that it is available currently or in the short to medium term.
+The site is suitable for redevelopment, but there is no indication that it is available currently or in the short to medium term.
 To be effective, the sites would ideally be 'assembled' by a developer capable of taking them on over time and developing an effective block.

-If the site were to become available in the future, the Neighbourhood Plan would support any development that adheres to the Redington Frognal Design Code.

-Site reference RF 9: Kidderpore Hall
+If the site were to become available in the future, the Neighbourhood Plan would support any development that adheres to the Redington Frognal policies for Sustainable Design and Character and Biodiversity and Green Infrastructure.
+Site reference RF 12: Row of Ten Garages at Studholme Court Address: Studolme Court, Finchley Road, NW3 7AE Studholme Court: Site Plan